-- 1. Different terminology is used in Ind AS 115 eg the term 'balance sheet' is used instead of 'statement of financial position' and 'statement of profit and loss' is used instead of 'statement of comprehensive income'. - 2.
+- Different terminology is used in Ind AS 115 eg the term 'balance sheet' is used instead of 'statement of financial position' and 'statement of profit and loss' is used instead of 'statement of comprehensive income'. - 2.
 As per paragraph of 15 of IFRS 15, an amount of consideration, among other things, can vary because of penalties.
 However, paragraph 51 of Ind AS 115 has been amended to exclude 'penalties' from the list of examples given in the paragraph 51 due to which an amount of consideration can vary.
 However, paragraph 51AA has been inserted to explain the accounting treatment of 'penalties'. - 3.
 Paragraph 109AA has been inserted to require an entity to present separately the amount of excise duty included in the revenue recognised in the statement of profit and loss. - 4.
-Paragraph 126AA has been inserted to present reconciliation of the amount of revenue recognised in the statement of profit and loss with the contracted price showing separately each of the adjustments made to the contract price specifying the nature and amount of each such adjustment separately. - 5.
-In Appendix D Application Guidance, paragraph B20AA has been inserted to explain the accounting treatment in case of transfers of control of a product to a customer with an unconditional right of return. - 6.
-Paragraphs C1A, C1B, C8A and C9 related to effective date and transition have been deleted due to following reasons: - (a) Paragraph C1A refers to amendments in paragraphs 5, 97, B66 and B70 due to issuance of IFRS 16, Leases for which corresponding Ind AS is under formulation. - (b) Paragraphs C1B and C8A are not relevant in Indian context as the same refer to application of these amendments in case where IFRS 15 was initially applied before issuance of amendments to the standard. - (c) Paragraph C9 refers to application of IAS 39, Financial Instruments, which is not relevant in Indian context. - 7.
+Paragraph 126AA has been inserted to present reconciliation of the amount of revenue recognised in the statement of profit and loss with the contracted price showing separately each of the adjustments made to the contract price specifying the nature and amount of each such adjustment separately. - In Appendix D Application Guidance, paragraph B20AA has been inserted to explain the accounting treatment in case of transfers of control of a product to a customer with an unconditional right of return.

+- 6. 9Paragraphs C1B, C8A and C9 related to effective date and transition have been deleted due to following reasons: - (a) Paragraphs C1B and C8A are not relevant in Indian context as the same refer to application of these amendments in case where IFRS 15 was initially applied before issuance of amendments to the standard. - (b) Paragraph C9 refers to application of IAS 39, Financial Instruments, which is not relevant in Indian context. - 7.
 Paragraphs B57 of Appendix B of IFRS 15 appears as 'Deleted'.
-However, in order to maintain consistency with paragraph numbers of IFRS 15, the paragraph number is retained in Ind AS 115.";
+However, in order to maintain consistency with paragraph numbers of IFRS 15, the paragraph number is retained in Ind AS 115.